NativeScript/firebase/packages/firebase-firestore/README.md

   .then(...);
 ```

-You can also limit to the last documents within the collection query by using limitToLast:
+You can also limit to the last documents within the collection query by using the `limitToLast` method:

 ```ts
 import { firebase } from '@nativescript/firebase-core';